 What does this tell you?

-This chart can help you determine if you still need to define more events – if you see the same pageview repeated in multiple steps, you will want to define more events from that particular page to see which element users are interacting with.
+This chart can help you determine if you still need to define more events or what alternative journeys your users are taking – if you see the same event repeated in multiple steps, you will want to define more events from that particular page to see which element users are interacting with.

 Step 5: Interpret your results and take action